 Sticking with the A838 — which had actually been the B870 when first classified in the 1920s — I continued downstream.
 The Dionard’s estuary broadened still further, becoming the Kyle of Durness.
 It was showing quite a lot of sand, which looked inviting, but which can turn to deadly quicksand as the tides flow in and out.

 Before long, the A-road crossed another stream, the Allt Ach’ a’ Chorrain, where 1930s road-improvers had again judged Lord Stafford’s efforts and found them insufficient.
 This was apparently known as the ‘Little Bridge’ to contrast with the Drochaid Mhòr.

 An engraved stone on the newer bridge confirmed that it had been built in 1939 (by W JR Watson, Contractors, of Edinburgh).
 Numerous repeated road resurfacings had half-obscured the name ‘Edinburgh’.

 I was now pretty much entering the home stretch of the day’s walk, and I plodded along, tired but satisfied, as the kyle grew wider and increasingly filled with water.
-A couple of miles beyond the Little Bridge, I came to the turn off for Keoldale and the Cape Wrath ferry.
+A couple of miles beyond the Little Bridge, I came to the turning for Keoldale and the Cape Wrath ferry.

 Keoldale comprises a handful of farmsteads along the road to the slipway and these had no particular interest for me at this point.
-What did grab my interest with both hands and shake me, was the existence of a burger van strategically situated at the turn-off.
+What did grab my interest with both hands and shake me, was the existence of a burger van strategically situated at the turning.